arigo/unity-custom-shadow-experiments/Assets/ShadowVSM/README.txt

 "Shadow computation" can be changed if you have a situation where the shadowmaps don't need to be recomputed every frame.
-"Automatic Incremental Cascade" will recompute it incrementally over N frames, where N is the number of cascades (set below).
+"Automatic Incremental Cascade" will recompute it incrementally over N frames, where N is the number of cascades (see below).
 Or, "Manual from script" means it will only recompute when you call the methods ShadowVSM.UpdateShadowsFull() or ShadowVSM.UpdateShadowsIncrementalCascade().